Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: 1D RBMP Variants

-This formula is quite accurate when $n \gg m$.
-Thus, when $n \gg m$, the gap between the estimations given by Equations \eqref{eq: exp_Xnm} or \eqref{eq: exp_Xnm_upper} and the one given by Equation \eqref{eq: general_model} is simply $l - \frac{1}{2n} = \frac{n-m}{2n(m+n)}$.
-Note that when $m=n$, this gap is zero, which aligns with our expectations.
+$l - \frac{1}{2n} = \frac{n-m+1}{2n(m+n+1)}$.
+Note that when $m<n$, this gap is positive, and when $m=n$, this gap converges to zero, which is consistent with the property stated in Proposition \ref{prop: uniform_vs_lattice}.
 We will use this as an approximate correction term and subtract it from the estimates provided by both Equations \eqref{eq: exp_Xnm} and \eqref{eq: exp_Xnm_upper} across all $m$ and $n$ values.
-The final formulas for estimating $\mathbb{E}[X_{m,n}]$ after applying the correction are as follows:
+The final formulas for estimating $\mathbb{E}[X^\text{u}_{m,n}]$ after applying the correction are as follows:

 where $\mathbb{E}[\hat{Z}_{0, m}]$ is given by Equation \eqref{eq: exp_area_tail_swap}.